uevs/NewsApp/README.md

 </div>

-A **SwiftUIt** app that connects to a mock news API.
+A **SwiftUI** app that connects to a mock news API.
 The app uses Combine to handle networking and follows the MVVM pattern.

 Custom SwfitUI components implemented:
 * **StickyHeaderScrollView**: a ScrollView wth a sticky header along with an optional sticky title section.